dev-human/dev-human/source/_posts/2015-09-03-i-camp-you-camp-we-camp-at-wecamp15.md

 The team came up with a project to help people with idea's gather feedback in a very early stage, to know if they are on the right track.
 At first I could tell there was a teammember who was at WeCamp last year, because the project's scope was limited to realistic proportions.
-This ended up being a bit demotivating, because what can you _actually_ build in three days?
+This ended up being a bit demotivating, because what can you _actually_ build in four days?
 But after an additional brainstorm session the energy returned and a better product evolved.

 A lot of effort was put into protecting the potential users of the system - to focus on the positive emotions